cwill83247/dogFriendlyCamping/README.md

 - venueType (Collection)

+# Search Index
+Search index created within Gitpod, using python for the campingVenues collection to allow a search facility for users of the site when lookign for venues.
+The search was restricted to the fields - venue_name, location, description and tags.

 ## Initial design Experience
 The pages have been designed to represent a brand throughout the site, be intuitive to the user, whilst focussing on the content.
 I have tried to limit clutter, and to provide a clean look and feel in terms of design for the user.